 - Duration: Biennial Perennial

-- Native: South-east Asia, Mediterranean region
+- Native: South-east Asia, the Mediterranean region

 - Soil: Light, well-drained, good garden soil, preferably lime-rich.